 Can a dentist cure teeth grinding?

 There is no definite cure for grinding your teeth.
 Our treatment options can lessen the habit or impact and relieve symptoms.
-We can also work with you so that you can notice you’re doing it during the day and take steps to stop it.
+We can also work with you to help you notice you’re doing it during the day and take steps to stop it.

 Can grinding my teeth impact my speech?

-The longer you grind your teeth, the more likely you will suffer bite problems.
-This can impact your speech and the way you make different sounds.
+The longer you grind your teeth, the more likely you are to suffer bite problems.
+These can impact your speech and the way you make different sounds.

 Can grinding teeth cause gum recession?